Erb's Palsy Compensation Claims

 If your child has been diagnosed with Erb’s Palsy and you believe this to have been caused because your child’s birth was delivered negligently, then you might be entitled to make a substantial claim for medical negligence compensation.

-Contact us to find out more.
+Contact our specialist team to find out more.
 We handle all enquiries compassionately and in complete confidentiality, and we work on a no-win, no-fee basis, alleviating any financial stress you may have about the costs of making a claim.

 Can I claim compensation for Erb's Palsy?